Notre Dame jumps to 3rd in AP Top 25 women's poll after win over UConn; UCLA, South Carolina 1-2

 Conference breakdown

 The Big Ten has eight teams in the poll again this week.
-The Southeastern Conference has seven and the ACC five.
-The Big 12 has four and the Big East one.
+The Southeastern Conference has seven and the ACC six.
+The Big 12 has three and the Big East one.

 Game of the week